abdullahemad12/abcoolc/README.md

 # Building for Linux

-Abcoolc is designed to run and generate code that run on linux machines.
+Abcoolc is designed to run on linux machines.

 ## Dependencies